gionanide/OpiRec/beam_search_decoding/README.md

 #### Procedure insights

-         We are using priority queues to implement the aforementioned procedure.
+         We are using Priority Queues (PQ) to implement the aforementioned procedure.

          We can analyze this is three stages.